diging/tethne/doc/api_new/tutorial.getting_data.rst

 The ISI Web of Science is a proprietary database owned by Thompson Reuters.
 If you are affiliated with an academic institution, you may have access to this database via an institutional license.

+For information about loading WoS data in Tethne, see the :mod:`.readers.wos` module.

 To access the Web of Science database via the Arizona State University library, find the Web of Science entry_ in the library's online catalog.
 You may be prompted